elliottbache/tls_connection_coding_challenge/README.md

 ## Execution / Usage

 This program was developed with Python 3.11.14.
-To run TLS line protocol, fire up a terminal window and run the following command:
+To run TLS line protocol, fire up a terminal window and run the following command in the src folder:
 ```sh
 $ python server.py
 ```